 In order to efficiently read and understand text, readers need exposure to a wide variety of texts.
 Text comprehension relates both to the understanding of the content of a text as well as understanding what kind of text they are reading.
 Readers must learn how to adjust to the different types of text they read, and the only way that they are going to learn how to accommodate a variety of texts, is by actually reading a wide variety of texts.

 Reading Eggs offers students a suite of instructional materials in an engaging and rich learning environment.
 Each lesson is presented in the same structure: an introductory instructional animation, followed by a series of activities that build word knowledge and automaticity.
 The student then gets to progress to the reading of a new book, which could either be an alphabet book, a story or a nonfiction title.
 This structure highlights the importance of reading extended meaningful text.

 Reading Eggs provides great reading activities that kids can take part in at home or school.
-As Reading Eggs is based on current literacy research, it integrates seamlessly with school-based literacy programs.
+As Reading Eggs is based on current literacy research, it integrates seamlessly with school-based literacy programmes.

-Thank you Reading Eggs for a brilliant program.
+Thank you Reading Eggs for a brilliant programme.
 My son is 9-years-old with the reading ability of a 5-year-old.
 I have purchased the book packs and the activity books and he is coming on well.
-Thank you for a wonderful program.
+Thank you for a wonderful programme.
 Michelle